Anubhavsoni001/Chat-App/README.md

 - Spring Boot for backend
 - WebSocket for real-time communication
-- Thymeleaf for frontend templates
+- Thymeleaf and Javascript for frontend templates
+-
 - Maven for dependency management